JimSolomon/JimSolomon/README.md

-Hi there, my name is Jim Solomon and I have 4 years experience in Offensive Security and will be graduated on May 2023 from University.
+Hi there, my name is Jim Solomon and I have 4 years experience in Offensive Security and have graduated from University in 2023.
 Now, l'm looking for work.

 I've been doing `Pentesting`, `Red Teaming`, and supported `Incident Response` team to invesgate cyber crime.